brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Develop a main, options, and pause menu for game navigation.
 - Add stats and inventory management to both NPC and player classes.
-- Add the easy mode texts to the pause menu to make it more readable
 - Create an inventory system and menu for the player.
 - Add movement and pathfinding logic to the NPCs so they can move from point to point
 - Add an Action Model: if the NPC says "we'll meet at the town square"